History of Northwestern University

-The history of Northwestern University can be traced back to a May 31, 1850, meeting of nine prominent Chicago businessmen who shared a desire to establish a university to serve the Northwest Territories.
+The history of Northwestern University can be traced back to a May 31, 1850, meeting of nine prominent Chicago businessmen who shared a desire to establish a university to serve the former Northwest Territory.
 On January 28, 1851, the Illinois General Assembly granted a charter to the Trustees of the North-Western University making it the first recognized university in Illinois.
 While the original founders were devout Methodists and affiliated the university with Methodist Episcopal Church, they were committed to non-sectarian admissions.

 John Evans purchased 379 acre of land along Lake Michigan in 1853 and Philo Judson began developing the plans for what would become the city of Evanston.
 The first building, Old College, opened on November 5, 1855.
 As a private university that had to raise funds for construction, Northwestern sold $100 "perpetual scholarships" that entitled the purchaser and his heirs to free tuition.
 Northwestern admitted its first female students in 1869.

 Northwestern first fielded an intercollegiate football team in 1882, and later became a founding member of the Big Ten Conference.
 Northwestern became affiliated with professional schools of law, medicine, and dentistry throughout the Chicago area in the 1870s and 1880s.
 Enrollments grew through the 1890s, and under Henry Wade Rogers these new programs were integrated into a modern research university combining professional, graduate, and undergraduate programs, and emphasizing teaching along with research.
 The Association of American Universities invited Northwestern to become a member in 1917.
 Under Walter Dill Scott's presidency from 1920 to 1939, Northwestern began construction of an integrated campus in downtown Chicago designed by James Gamble Rogers to house the professional schools, the establishment of the Kellogg School of Management, as well as opening new buildings on the Evanston campus like Dyche Stadium and Deering Library.
 A proposal to merge Northwestern with the University of Chicago was considered in 1933, but rejected by Northwestern.